Narrative therapy: Outsider witnesses map

-In this particular narrative practice or conversation, outsider witnesses are invited listeners to a consultation.
+In this particular narrative practice, people will meet, listen, and respond to the preferred accounts of other's lives.
+This is referred to as "outsider witness practice" in narrative therapy.
 Often they are friends of the consulting person or past clients of the therapist who have their own knowledge and experience of the problem at hand.
 During the first interview, between therapist and consulting person, the outsider listens without comment.

 Then the therapist interviews them with the instructions not to critique or evaluate or make a proclamation about what they have just heard, but instead to simply say what phrase or image stood out for them, followed by any resonances between their life struggles and those just witnessed.
 Lastly, the outsider is asked in what ways they may feel a shift in how they experience themselves from when they first entered the room.

 Next, in similar fashion, the therapist turns to the consulting person, who has been listening all the while, and interviews them about what images or phrases stood out in the conversation just heard and what resonances have struck a chord within them.

 In the end, an outsider witness conversation is often rewarding for witnesses.
 But for the consulting person the outcomes are remarkable: they learn they are not the only one with this problem, and they acquire new images and knowledge about it and their chosen alternate direction in life.
-The main aim of the narrative therapy is to engage in people's problems by providing the alternative best solution.
+The main aim of narrative therapy is to help clients to create new, positive stories that they can use to re-author their lives.
+Narrative therapy helps to separate and externalize people's problems so they can become empowered and retake control of their lives in a positive, meaningful ways.